 |Saturated Fat 2g||9%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Burnt sugar is an important flavor and color ingredient used in Trinidad and Tobago cuisine, but it has a place in American cooking as well, such as in pound cake, burnt sugar cake, as a syrup spooned over cheesecake, and in beef and poultry recipes.
-Making it can be tricky because — despite its name — you must avoid actually burning it or it will become it bitter.
-The goal is to melt the sugar and this can be a somewhat delicate process, but it's worth the effort when you get the knack and have your timing down.
+Burnt sugar is an important flavor and color ingredient used in Trinidad and Tobago cuisine, but it has a place in American cooking as well (usually as a syrup), such as in pound cake, burnt sugar cake, as a syrup spooned over cheesecake, and in beef and poultry recipes.
+Making it can be tricky because—despite its name—you must avoid actually burning the sugar or it will become it bitter.
+The goal is to melt the sugar, which can be a somewhat delicate process but is worth the effort when you get the knack and have your timing down.